kolkhis/tech-notes/linux/redhat/practice-rhcsa-questions.md

     extremely useful for managing permissions in real-world environments, so it's well worth taking the time to become familiar with them.

+## Question 9:
+### Configure NTP Client Synchronization

+On Node1, configure the system to synchronize its system time with the NTP server time.google.com and meet the following requirements:

+- Configure Node1 to use time.google.com as its only time source.
+- Ensure time synchronization is enabled and active.
+- The configuration must persist across reboots.
+- Verify that the system clock is synchronized with the configured NTP server.